US President Biden warns of 'high risk' of Russian invasion | DW | 17.02.2022

 "In the absence of will on the American side to negotiate firm and legally binding guarantees on our security from the United States and its allies, Russia will be forced to respond, including with military-technical measures," the Russian Foreign Ministry said.

-The Russian Foreign Ministry's website went temporarily offline Thursday amid escalating tensions with the West.
+The Russian Foreign Ministry's website went temporarily offline Thursday amid the escalating tensions.

+Amid the heightened tensions, the United Nations Security Council convened Thursday for a meeting on Ukraine.

+US Secretary of State Antony Blinken, who changed travel plans at the last minute and speak at the meeting, said that US intelligence shows Russian forces are preparing to attack Ukraine in the "coming days."